PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/error-handling.md

 ```

 Since some scalar fields are database intensive to compute within their own custom resolver and because there are not a lot of fields which can fall under "scalars which need Access Control Logic seperately" it is okay to have this approach.

+**Note :**

+The purpose of nested resolvers is not "magic", but rather to help organize code and maintain a clean architecture.
+They are necessary for delegating the computation of expensive or custom fields that only exist at the GraphQL level and not in the database.
+For instance, `email` is an excellent example of such a field.
+Other examples include bank `accountNumber`, `bankBalance`, `phoneNumber` (which have some kind of access control logic assiciated with them), and `postCount` or `joinedOrganizationsCount` which are not defined explicitly in the database.
+By using nested resolvers, we can delegate these operations to the appropriate location and ensure proper organization and maintenance of the code.

+When resolving custom or complex fields within the parent resolver, it is possible to return errors related to those fields within the errors field of that parent resolver.
+While it is technically feasible to resolve an entire GraphQL schema and all related fields within a single resolver, doing so is not in accordance with GraphQL best practices.
+This approach differs from the root errors approach in that errors are type-safe, whereas in the root errors list they are not.
+However, when resolving errors for all fields or nested fields within the parent resolver, a long list of possible errors may result.

+Adopting a modular approach by extracting data and errors into resolvers can help isolate information to specific fields' resolvers, whether they are for scalar or complex objects.
+However, this may lead to the GraphQL schema not directly representing relations.
+As a result, many fields (scalar or complex) may have {success,errors} objects, which can appear peculiar.

+**The Tradeoffs:**

+1. When errors are not type-safe, the resulting GraphQL schema is generally cleaner.
+However, it may be more difficult to associate errors with the specific location where they occurred, as all errors are lumped together in a single root errors list.
+Additionally, error handling for client apps may be more challenging due to the lack of type safety.

+2. Conversely, type-safe errors can result in a GraphQL schema that appears complex or unusual.
+However, errors are typically co-located with the fields where they occurred, making them easier to manage and resolve.
+Additionally, type safety allows for easier error handling for client apps.